StuartIanNaylor/log2zram/README.md

 |snappy 1.1.4	         | 2.091	| 530 MB/s	  | 1800 MB/s   |
 |lzf 3.6 -1	             | 2.077	| 400 MB/s	  | 860 MB/s    |

+Zstd & Zlib are great for text compression where ratios of up to 3.3 can be obtained.
+Generally 230% for LZO/LZ4 LOG_DISK_SIZE over the Mem_Limit of Size should be OK, with Zlib/Zstd maybe even up to 350% can be expected.
+Most logrotate schedules compress after the second stored log and the ratio between uncompressed and compressed log can have much effect.
+So it dependent on your logging setup with LZO/LZ4 ranging from 210-250% ZSTD/ZLIB 290-350%.
 ## Uninstall
 ```
 sudo sh /usr/local/bin/log2zram/uninstall.sh